LEGS UP THE WALL POSE

-- Therapeutic for arthritis, headaches, high blood pressure, low blood pressure and insomnia
+- Offers relief from symptoms of arthritis, headaches, high/low blood pressure, and insomnia

-- Eases symptoms of premenstrual syndrome, menstrual cramps and menopause
+- Eases symptoms of premenstrual syndrome and menopause

 - Relieves lower back pain